n3th4ck3rx/cvequery/README.md

 - ⏳ Auto-update functionality
 - 🚀 **Robust API Interaction**:
     - **Rate Limiting**: Respects API limits (1-2 requests/second) to prevent abuse.
     - **Caching**: API responses are cached for 24 hours in a local `cache/` directory to speed up repeated queries and reduce API calls.
-(The `cache/` directory is added to `.gitignore`).
     - **Retries**: Implements a retry mechanism (3 retries with exponential backoff) for API calls on transient errors (e.g., 429, 5xx status codes).
 - 📄 **Improved Readability**: The `cpes` field is now hidden by default for individual CVE lookups (`-c`, `-mc`) to keep the output concise.
 It can still be displayed using the `-f` fields option.
-- ⚙️ **Internal Stability**: Various internal improvements for flag consistency, error handling, and CLI argument processing.

 ## 📦 Installation